-NOTE: If brake lever arm is in the correct position as described above, itl not be necessary to touch cable or rod adjustments.
+NOTE: If brake lever arm is in the correct position as described above, it will not be necessary to touch cable or rod adjustments.

-1. Adjust brake band anchor bolt and nut, tightening it until brake pedal travels approximately half way to floorboard engaging brake sufficiently to stop vehicle.
-Vehicles equipped with automatic (deadman) brake requires the treadle to operate the braking action within the last 1/4 of its stroke.
+- 1. Adjust brake band anchor bolt and nut, tightening it until brake pedal travels approximately half way to floorboard engaging brake sufficiently to stop vehicle.
+Vehicles equipped with automatic (deadman) brake requires the treadle to operate the braking action within the last 1/4 of its stroke. - 2.
+Adjust centering screws, centering band around drum to bring band as close to drum as possible without brake dragging.
+Lock centering screw.
+If band is too far from brake drum, brakes will grab in the forward direction.